Robert Weladji, PhD

 Graduate Program Director, Biology

 PhD (Norwegian University of Life Sciences)

-Behavioural ecology of large herbivores, life history strategies and evolutionary ecology, population ecology, population dynamics, terrestrial ecosystems ecology, wildlife conservation and management, wildlife ecology, welfare of captive wildlife.
+Behavioural ecology, life history strategies and evolutionary ecology, mammals, population ecology, population dynamics, terrestrial ecosystems, wildlife conservation and management, wildlife ecology, welfare of captive wildlife.

 Biodiversity & Ecology

 S.C.
 Engelhardt*, R. B.Weladji, Ø. Holand,and M. Nieminen.
 (2016) Allosuckling in reindeer (Rangifer tarandus): a test of the improved nutrition and compensation hypotheses.
 Mammalian Biology 81:146-152

 G. Body*, R.B.
 Weladji, Ø. Holand & M. Nieminen (2015) Measuring variation in the frequency of group fission and fusion from continuous monitoring of group size.
 Journalof Mammalogy 96: 791-799

 G. Body*, R.B.
 Weladji, Ø. Holand & M. Nieminen (2014) Highly competitive reindeer males control female behavior during the rut.
 PLOSONE 9: e95618

 T. Kalioujny*, R.B.
 Weladji, O. Paré & S.C.
 Engelhardt* (2014) The effectof zoo visitors on activity patterns of captive African herbivores.
 Journalof Biodiversity Management and Forestry 2:3 (online: http://dx.doi.org/10.4172/2327-4417.1000112)

 N. A. Melnycky*, R.B.
 Weladji, Øystein Holand & Mauri Nieminen (2013) Scaling of antler size in reindeer (Rangifer tarandus): sexual dimorphism and variability in resource allocation.
 Journal of Mammalogy 94:1371-1379.